Most work sucks.

 First, follow-your-passion advice creates the same problems as other work-escape strategies I mentioned above.
 The list of pre-existing passions people think they have is much narrower than the total jobs which exist.
 People dream of being a dancer, not an office manager.

 Since the “passion” jobs are far fewer than the total jobs out there, they tend to be extremely competitive.
 Thus they pay lower and make it hard to survive.
 Competition can also amplify other negative tendencies.
 I can’t tell you how many times I’ve heard of despicable bosses and colleagues in industries people go into for passion.
 They exist, because in more humdrum pursuits, people wouldn’t put up with it.
-However, when you’re working in art, film or non-profits, toxic people persist because they those following their passion will put up with it.
+However, when you’re working in art, film or non-profits, toxic people persist because those following their passion will put up with it.

-The second reason this is bad advice is that it’s not even how people get jobs their passionate about.
+The second reason this is bad advice is that it’s not even how people get jobs they’re passionate about.
 Cal Newport, author of So Good They Can’t Ignore You, and my co-instructor for Top Performer , argues that, instead, most people find work they love by building rare and valuable skills.

 Don’t Escape Your Career—Master It